blakewatson/bookmarks/README.md

 Mainly because I just wanted to.
 Also because it seems like the Pinboard archival mechanism hasn’t been working on my account for a little while now.
 And I like the idea of archiving them on Wayback Machine.

-Pinboard had sorted become the place where my bookmarks go to die.
+Pinboard had sort of become the place where my bookmarks go to die.
 I thought making my own tool just for me might incentivize me to keep better bookmarks and also revisit them.
-I guess will see.
+I guess we'll see.

 Part of it is I’ve just been on a make-your-own-tools kick lately.

-¯\_(ツ)_/¯
+¯\\_(ツ)_/¯

 ## Should I use this?